shapeshed/nodejsbook.io.examples/chapter07/example06/README.md

-# Suggested solutions to Quiz question 3
+# Suggested solution to Quiz question 3

 This is a simple solution to Quiz question 3 showing how to show different data based on parameter.
 It is not suggested that you use this code for production use!